navarro-n/navarro-n/README.md

 <h1>Hi there, I'm Irene!</h1>

 <p>
-I am a dedicated Web App Developer focused on growing within the web development industry.
+I am a dedicated <b>Web App Developer</b> focused on growing within the web development industry.
 I stand out for continuous learning, creativity, and strong problem-solving skills,
 bringing value to every project I work on.
 I am eager to face new challenges, contribute to team growth, and keep expanding my skills